cits3007/cits3007.github.io/assets/labs/lab09-solutions.md

   of a `.c` file in the header file, to keep the implementations in the `.c` file, and for everything that isn't intended to be public to be made `static` (private). \
-  &nbsp;&nbsp; However, to keep things simple in this lab, we will put everything -- public and private parts -- into a single `.c` file.
+  &nbsp;&nbsp; However, to keep things simple in this project, we will document our functions in the `.c` file which contains your code to be submitted.

-### 2.1.
+### 3.1.
 Documenting an API

 Typically, the specification documentation for functions is contained in documentation *blocks*: specially formatted comments or annotations which can be extracted and displayed by documentation tools.
-For example, we might document the `adjust_score` function for the *Curdle* game using a documentation block like the following one:
+For example, we might document an `adjust_score` function for one of WotW Inc's other games, Curdle, with a documentation block like the following one:

 ```c
 /** Adjust the score for player `player_name`, incrementing it by